wdi-sf-march-2014/notes/ModelsInRails/rails_models.md

 Search around for the difference between ```first``` and ```take```.
 In rails console, find the record in the database with the smallest id whose date created was before today.

-### ActiveRecord save, update, destroy, reload
+### Active Record save, update, destroy, reload

-An object is only modified in the database when you issue a sql command.
+An object is only modified in the database when you issue a SQL command.
 For example, if I do the following:

 ```
 todo = Todo.find_by(title: "Wash the Car")